 Lime Kiln Point: to 100 feet (30 meters), kelp forest, wall, mauve algae, dense invertebrate life, abalones, red urchins, giant barnacles, swimming scallops, giant octopus, rockfish, strong current, advanced level

-Turn Point Wall (NW tip of Stuart Island): steep wall to 300 feet (90 meters) at the point, shelf at 60 feet (18 meters), current possible, safest on slack tide, very rich invertebrate life with plumose anemones, colonial sea squirts, nudibranchs, yellow bryozoa, rock scallops, Puget Sound king crabs, irish lads, decorated warbonnets, longfin sculpins, several varieties of rockfish, advanced level
+Turn Point Wall (NW tip of Stuart Island): steep wall to 300 feet (90 meters) at the point, shelf at 60 feet (18 meters), current possible, safest on slack tide, very rich invertebrate life with plumose anemones, colonial sea squirts, nudibranchs, yellow bryozoa, rock scallops, Puget Sound king crabs, Irish lads, decorated warbonnets, longfin sculpins, several varieties of rockfish, advanced level

 San Juan Islands Resorts

 Getting There – There are several return ferries daily from Anacortes to Friday Harbor that take a little over an hour.
 Many ferries run from other locations around Puget Sound to Anacortes and the San Juan Islands.
-Anacortes is about 80 miles from both Vancouver, B.C. and Seattle, by highway.
+Anacortes is about 80 miles from both Vancouver, B.C., and Seattle, by the highway.

 Diving – There are 3 dive shops in the San Juan Islands area providing diving services and charters:

 - Island Dive And Water Sports – Friday Harbor